Kurtyako/Identity-and-Access-Management-IAM-Project/README.md

    <img width="2559" height="672" alt="3" src="https://github.com/user-attachments/assets/18b29447-9655-431d-8f05-24b8a77257fe" />

 7. Now I am making security groups and putting appropriate users into their respective groups.
 Group-based access lets you manage permissions at scale while limiting privilege creep and upholding least privilege.
 These groups are dynamic and work by automation.
-These work by automatically put you in a group based on the attributes that you can set.
-For example, one of my users departments is Finance, and using this dynamic query (user.department -eq "Finance") it will automatically put this user in the Finance-Users security group.
+These work by automatically putting you in a group based on the attributes that you can set.
+For example, one of my users department is Finance, and using this dynamic query (user.department -eq "Finance") it will automatically put this user in the Finance-Users security group.

    <img width="2555" height="601" alt="4" src="https://github.com/user-attachments/assets/700ce324-6618-4918-b6fb-6f0804ace0ef" />